 GRANT FAIRVIEW CEMETERY RULES AND REGULATIONS

-For the mutual protection of every lot or space purchased these rules and regulations are hereby adopted as the rules and regulations of the Grant Fairview Cemetery (“Cemetery”) and all property owners and visitors within the Cemetery, and all lots or spaces sold, shall be subject to said rules and regulations, and subject, further to such rules and regulations, amendments, or alterations as shall be adopted by the City of Grant from time to time; and the reference to these rules and regulations in the certificate of ownership of lots or spaces shall have the same force and effect as if set forth in full therein.
+For the mutual protection of every lot or space purchased these rules and regulations are hereby adopted as the rules and regulations of the Grant Fairview Cemetery, hereinafter may be referred to as (“Cemetery) and all property owners and visitors within the Cemetery, and all lots or spaces sold, shall be subject to said rules and regulations, and subject, further to such rules and regulations, amendments, or alterations as shall be adopted by the City of Grant from time to time; and the reference to these rules and regulations in the certificate of ownership of lots or spaces shall have the same force and effect as if set forth in full therein.

-“Block” refers to a general but specific area in the Cemetery.
-The Block is broken down into “Lots” that are generally in rows or sections which is accessed by a cemetery road.
-“Space” refers to the intended area within the Block and Section that is intended to be used or is used for burial of a deceased person or as a memorial for the deceased.
+“Block” shall refer to a general but specific area in the Cemetery.
+The Block is broken down into “Lots” that are generally in rows or sections which is accessed by a Cemetery Road.
+“Space” shall refer to the intended area within the Block and Section that is intended to be used or is used for burial of a deceased person or as a memorial for the deceased.
+A Block, Lot, or Space shall not be used for any other purpose than as a place of burial for the deceased or as a memorial for the deceased.

-“Memorial” means a monument, marker, table, headstone, tombstone, or crypt nameplate of granite, or other approved material, which shall extend above the surface of the ground, unless otherwise specified.
+Memorial shall mean a monument, marker, headstone, tombstone, or crypt nameplate.
+Monument shall mean a tombstone or memorial of granite, or other approved stone, which shall extend above the surface of the ground, refer to Section IX, Subsection C, unless otherwise specified.

-“City of Grant” or “City” refers to the governing body consisting of the Mayor and City Council and/or the City Superintendent.
+“City of Grant” or “City” shall refer to the governing body consisting of the Mayor and City Council and/or the City Superintendent.
 The authority granted in these rules and regulations may be delegated to the Cemetery groundskeeper or the Cemetery Board as the City sees fit.

 The “Cemetery Board” is a City appointed Board as defined in the City Code who advises the City on issues concerning the Cemetery.
 The City owns and manages the Cemetery pursuant to the City Code and Nebraska law.

-The City owns, manages and operates the Cemetery.
+The City owns, manages, and operates the Grant Fairview Cemetery.
 It has the final determination of all matters related to the Cemetery and reserves the right to refuse the use of any of the Cemetery facilities at any time to any person or persons whom the City may deem objectionable or against the best interests of the Cemetery and its intended use.

 All funerals at the Cemetery shall be under the control and charge of a person authorized by the City.